Baldbutgold/libft/README.md

 # To - Do
-1. Clean Code from any useless comments
+-1.
+Clean Code from any useless comments-
 2. pull the comments about everything related to libft from my obisdian to here
 3. attach good resources that i have used my self for libft mostly about makefile